Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 His suit let him take care of both problems while Costello took stock of their surroundings.
 There was blood and wreckage *everywhere* - Adam wasn’t clean but he *was* quick and thorough.
 Behind the LT, Irish and Kiwi were evacuating Shin back through the Jump Array on a litter.

-“...He gonna recover?”
+"...He gonna recover?"

-“‘Base says so.”
+"‘Base says so."

-“Good.”
+"Good."
 Adam’s focus was returning.
 He desperately wanted to get moving to keep his muscles warm and happy before any lactic acid buildup had the chance to show up.
 With *his* muscle mass, that kind of pain could be nearly crippling.
 He glanced down at his watch again and looked at his in-suit autolab; bloodwork was kinda wonky but nothing too worrisome, a good meal should fix that so he pawed at his pack and pulled out a pouch of his nutrient slurry.
 That stuff was more like getting face-fucked by a bowl of oatmeal, but nutrition simply didn’t come more efficient.

-One last sip of water to drain his reservoir, a quick shake of his leg to reseat things comfortably, and he was ready to perform. “...What’s next?”
+One last sip of water to drain his reservoir, a quick shake of his leg to reseat things comfortably, and he was ready to perform. "...What’s next?"

-“Check everyone over, get us all back in fighting trim,” Costello ordered.
-“After that, you’re needed in the control center.
-We got some shit to sort out there and then…” Costello sagged a little. “...We’re gonna take Rebar home.”
+"Check everyone over, get us all back in fighting trim," Costello ordered.
+"After that, you’re needed in the control center.
+We got some shit to sort out there and then…" Costello sagged a little. "...We’re gonna take Rebar home."

-“We’re secure?”
+"We’re secure?"

-“Completely.
+"Completely.
 Turns out we had a trusted ally on the inside.
-You’re, uh…gonna want to talk to ‘em.”
+You’re, uh…gonna want to talk to ‘em."

 Adam frowned.
 It wasn’t like Costello to be cryptic.
-“What’s that mean, sir?”
+"What’s that mean, sir?"

 Costello just nodded toward something behind Adam’s shoulder.
 Adam turned - there was a wall screen behind him.
 It was cracked and had a smear of Gaoian blood across it from where he vaguely recalled hurling a biodrone head-first into the wall hard enough to burst its hardsuit, but behind the fractured glass was something so totally anachronistic that it took a second for him to process what he was looking at.